top of page

 Visiting the Siwa Oasis

-For those looking to venture off the beaten path, the Siwa Oasis in the Western Desert offers a stark contrast to Egypt’s urban centers.
+For those looking to venture off the beaten path, the Siwa Oasis in the Western Desert offers a stark contrast to Egypt’s urban centres.
 Known for its unique culture and beautiful mud-brick architecture, Siwa is the place to experience the Berber community's way of life, enjoy hot springs, and explore ancient ruins, including the Oracle Temple of Amun where Alexander the Great was declared the son of the god Amun.

 Dive in the Red Sea